AbstractThinker0/tadabor-desktop/README.md

 ## TODO List

-- Add more searching methods (Tashkeel, multiple Surahs search... etc).
+- Add more searching methods (Tashkeel, multiple Surahs search... etc.).
 (Partially implemented)
-- Add a settings menu that gives the ability to the users to choose font size/colors... etc.
+- Add a settings menu that allows the users to choose font size/colors... etc.
-- Add unit tests or similar to assure that everything works as expected.
+- Add unit tests or similar to make sure that everything works as expected.
 - Revamp the interface for a better user experience (Also implement a Dark theme switch).
 - Document code and improve readability when possible.
 - Document all the features and how they can be used.